NixOS/rfcs/rfcs/0143-nix-store-acls.md

 Carol can inspect and run the binary version of the software, and even (theoretically) build other software on top of it.

 Finally, an evil Eve wants to steal the software.
-She has multiple obstacles:

-1. The nix store is not readable, hence she can't easily figure out the store path of the software
-2. If she somehow figures out the store path of the software or the sources, those paths are not readable to her.

 The only two ways for her to get access to the software would be either to obtain the sources via some other means, at which point she doesn't really need anything in the store anyways since it would be trivial to produce the binary artifacts on her personal machine, or trick the machine's administrators into explicitly granting her access.